An unbuilt trope is a work that seems

 - Black Sabbath were subjected to a lot of Misaimed Fandom and Misaimed Hatedom from supporters and detractors alike, who assumed that they were a "Satan-worshipping" band.
 In truth, Ozzy and the gang considered themselves a "hippie" band, and they experimented with other styles of music besides "death rock."
 They were also Roman Catholics, and their music contained many Christian themes.
 For example, the Title Track from their Self-Titled Album features an image of Satan inspired by a nightmare of Butler's, a depiction that is very clearly evil with Ozzy screaming out to God for help.
 The track "After Forever" from their third album also has a very clear Christian message.
 Their inclusion and portrayal of the occult could be seen as a deconstruction of Satanic symbolism in later metal.

-- The prime example of Black Sabbath's Misaimed Fandom among rock musicians is Type O Negative's interpretation of Black Sabbath from the Nativity In Black Cover Album.
-It misses the point by a country mile.
+- The prime example of Black Sabbath's Misaimed Fandom among rock musicians is Type O Negative's interpretation of Black Sabbath from the Nativity In Black Cover Album, as it is from satan's perspective.
+However, it should be noted that Type O Negative were often trying to be funny and deconstruct gothic tropes, a fact often lost on 'serious' metal fans, this song being no exception.

 - Today, most people tend to think of metal as a genre focusing on aggression and speed.
 While this is true for the most part, this was not the kind of music Black Sabbath played.
 In fact, they relied on slow tempos to create an atmosphere of fear, despair, and magic, and it can be said their music became less and less extreme with the years in that regard.
 The style their early albums spawned is known as Doom Metal today, which many people (falsely) assume is a reaction to more aggressive forms of metal.